 The Freedom of Information and Protection of Privacy Act sets out the access and privacy rights of individuals as they relate to the public sector.

-FIPPA establishes an individual's right to access records - this includes access to a person's own "personal information" as well as records in the custody or control of a "public body" -- see Schedule 2 and Schedule 3 for a list of public bodies that are covered by FIPPA.
+FIPPA establishes an individual's right to access records, including access to a person's own "personal information" as well as records in the custody or control of a "public body" -- see Schedule 2 and Schedule 3 for a list of public bodies that are covered by FIPPA.

-There are certain exceptions to accessing records- for example, a public body cannot disclose information that is deemed to be harmful to law enforcement, personal privacy or public safety.
+There are certain exceptions to accessing records - for example, a public body cannot disclose information that would be harmful to law enforcement, personal privacy or public safety.
 Policy advice and legal advice are also excluded.
-These exceptions are spelled out in sections 12 to 22.
+These exceptions are explained in sections 12 to 22.

 In addition to establishing an individual's right to access records, FIPPA also sets out the terms under which a public body can collect, use and disclose the "personal information" of individuals.
-Public bodies are held accountable for their information practices -- FIPPA requires that they take reasonable steps to protect the privacy of personal information they hold.
+Public bodies are accountable for their information practices; FIPPA requires that they take reasonable steps to protect the privacy of personal information they hold.
 Public bodies are required to have privacy management programs in place and to report privacy breaches that could reasonably be expected to result in harm to the affected individuals and to the OIPC.

 Personal Information Protection Act (Private Sector)

 Under PIPA, individuals have the right to access their own personal information.
-The law also sets out the rules by which organizations can collect, use and disclose personal information from customers, clients and/or employees.
+The law also states the rules by which organizations can collect, use and disclose personal information from customers, clients and/or employees.
 PIPA requires organizations to protect and secure personal information against unauthorized use or disclosure.

 E-Health (Personal Health Information Access and Protection of Privacy) Act